downfromthetrees/the_magic_eye/README.md

 http://www.reddit.com/r/YOUR_SUB_NAME/wiki/magic_eye

-* The settings are in JSON format.
+* The settings are in JSON format, a different format from AutoModerator configuration but still human readable.

-* MAGIC_EYE_BOT will let you know if your updates are sucessful.
-If you're having trouble with it you can use [this JSON validator](https://jsonformatter.curiousconcept.com/) for help.
+* MAGIC_EYE_BOT will let you know if your updates are formatted correctly.
+If you're having trouble with it you can use a [JSON validator](https://jsonformatter.curiousconcept.com/) for help but Magic Eye will give you some help.

 ### Configure media types